BlocProtocol/BLOC-wiki/docs/API/rpc-api-error-conditions.md

 >Mixin is below minimum allowed threshold of \<x\>

 **Description:**
 This occurs when your anonymity value is above the minimum allowed.
 You can check the current mixin limits by viewing their values in CryptoNoteConfig.h.
-Currently, the minimum allowed mixin is 0.
-This will change to 7 at block 620k.
+Currently, the minimum allowed mixin is 0 and the maximum mixin is 10.
+This might change soon.

 **Solution:**
 Make sure your anonymity value is withing the allowed limits.